w9n/garden/docs/examples/hello-world.md

 # Defining ports, endpoints, and health checks

-Before we can define our endpoints and health checks we'll to define the ports we'll be working with.
+Before we can define our endpoints and health checks, we'll have to define the ports we'll be working with.
 For example, below we'll assign the name `http` to port number `8080`:

 ```yml
 module: